ooyala/atlantis-aquarium/README.md

 ```

 ## build and start atlantis components
-Aquarium require following components.
-All but base-aquarium-image are services run in docker containers within the VM we just created;
+Aquarium requires the following components.
+All but base-aquarium-image are services that run in docker containers within the VM we just created;
-base-aquarium-image is a special target to build the base image that other components run inside.
+base-aquarium-image is a special target to build the base image that other components build off of.

 * **base-aquarium-image**: base docker image for every other components in this list
 * **zookeeper**: a single node zookeeper